BatchClayderman/Cryptography-Schemes/README.md

 		return -1
 ```

 To compute the memory consumption (space complexity) of a variable for engineering purposes, please refer to the following codes.
+These codes are not used in the official implementations of the cryptography schemes here.
+Please adjust the codes in your own repositories if you wish to compute this measurement.

 ```
 from sys import getsizeof